BETALAB-team/NEST-UBEM-processing-tools/README.md

 > Example_Padova\Padova_Project.qgz

-### 4. Add required functions to the QGIS profile

-The QGIS model uses some custom functions that need to be uploaded to your QGIS instance.

-The steps to load these functions are:
-1. go to the path
-    > /Functions/
-2. Copy each python file (*files ending with '.py'*)
-3. Inside QGIS, in the menu bar, open the active profile folder
+*If when the project is opened you get a security warning* <span style="background-color: #fcb103; color: black; padding: 3px;">**Security Warning:** Python macros cannot currently be run</span>, *make sure to click on the "enable macros" option*

+### 4. Make Sure QuickOSM Plugin Is installed

+This project uses the QuickOSM plugin to get the data from OpenStreetMap database.

+If you have not yet installed this plugin go to the following section from the menu bar:

-    > Menu ribbon -> Setting -> User Profiles -> Open active profile folder
+> Menu ribbon -> Plugin -> Manage and Install Plugins

-4. In the opened folder, go to the following path:
-    > .\python\expressions\
-5. Paste the items from step 2 in this folder.
+Here search for the QuickOSM plugin and install it.

 ### 5. Run the project